philManWithBeard/quizzical/README.md

-A jquery frontend quiz app completed for the bloc.io bootcamp
+<h1>A jquery frontend quiz app completed for the bloc.io bootcamp</h1>

 Designed to be cloned to a local directory  and accessed via a browser file:///*clonedirectory*/quizzical/index.html (replace *clonedirectory* with the path to your local folder)